t0bb3/WebhookProxy/README.md

 ### DEALING WITH CORS
-The proxy client is based on javascript and forwards webhooks to the destination endpoint using AJAX.
-Therefore, the recipient (destination endpoint) must support CORS requests or the CORS protection must be disabled in the browser.
+The proxy client is based on javascript which forwards webhooks to destination endpoints using AJAX.
+Therefore, the destination endpoint must support CORS requests or CORS protection must be disabled in the browser.